FAQ

 We offer many colors in opaque or translucent options.
 Check our gallery page for examples.

-What is the minimum amount of records you will press?
+What is the recommended amount of records you will press?
 Can you press a single record or make a 'one-off' for me?

-If what you're after is a handful of copies on vinyl, we recommend obtaining a “dub plate” or acetate from a mastering/lathe cutting engineer or having the records hand cut.
+If what you’re after is a handful of copies on vinyl, we recommend obtaining a “dub plate”, “lathe cut”, or acetate from a mastering/lathe cutting engineer or having the records hand cut.
 You could also look into short run record pressing plants.

 Why do all components of the project (print, music, custom materials, etc) need to be present before you start?